cssbristol/cssbristol.co.uk/_events/2017_12_01_arm_processor.md

 ticket_link:
 price: Free
 category:
   - Tech Talk
   - Careers
 cohost:
-    - arm
+  - company: arm
 ---

 The talk is held at Merchant Ventures Building, Room 1.11 and 1.11a.
 There will be food provided like always.